Scratch Part 5: Making a Video Game

 Let me know if you need help with sensing or variables in your projects.

-Work on your maze project.
+Work on your game project.
 Refer to rubric as necessary.

 Wrap-up: Save your work.